TRACKS // Lehigh Valley Retreat

 TRACKS // Where will dance take you? proudly presents a spring retreat and showcase of works in progress.
 The retreat takes place March 10 & 11, 2018 at Cedar Crest College in Allentown, PA.

-TRACKS // Lehigh Valley will host five female artists hailing from Boston, Pittsburgh, Lehigh Valley, and Philadelphia.
+TRACKS // Lehigh Valley will host four female artists hailing from Boston, Lehigh Valley, and Philadelphia.
 Artists will use the time to discuss current projects with other artists, show movement and research, showcase sections or complete works, share best practices, lessons learned, and knowledge of home cities, and brainstorm about future curated TRACKS // events.
 The weekend will also include a multi-generational community performance of Kat Nasti’s work, “Good Girl.”
 Additionally, TRACKS // will work with the Lehigh Valley Dance Exchange and members of the Lehigh Valley dance community to participate in the NELKIN-Line project, a project organized by the Pina Bausch Foundation.

 The retreat is supported through a partnership with Cedar Crest College.
 “Since its founding in 1867, Cedar Crest College has taken a bold approach to education - creating a college and a curriculum designed for women who want to achieve at the highest levels!
 Recognizing the multi-dimensional nature of students, Cedar Crest College is dedicated to the education of the next generation of women leaders by preparing the whole student for life in the global community.”
 We are thrilled to have this opportunity to partner with them and facilitate opportunities for women.